Ranjith Ramasamy: Career

 Ramasamy has been among the first urology specialists to research and discover the impact of COVID-19 on male infertility and erectile dysfunction.
 His work, along with other researchers, has been published in The World Journal of Men's Health, contributed to understanding of the COVID-19 infection and its relation to causing the underlying endothelial dysfunction, a condition in which the small blood vessels fail to perform normally and damage male erectile system.

 Ramasamy is also a recipient of the 2019 George Paff Teaching Award of Excellence for teaching urology to Miller School of Medicine students.

 Ramasamy also found and validated that males who have recovered from SARS-CoV-2 acute phase are unlikely to be a source for sexual transmissions of SARS-CoV-2.
 Further investigation into sperm parameters before and after the COVID-19 mRNA vaccine was published in JAMA Network in 2022.

 In September 2021, based on the previous work "Phase II Randomized, Clinical Trial Evaluating 2 Schedules of Low-Intensity Shockwave Therapy for the Treatment of Erectile Dysfunction", Ramasamy became a principal researcher for the “Combined Shockwave Therapy and Platelet Rich Plasma for the Treatment of Erectile Dysfunction” study that is funded by a three-year grant provided by the National Institutes of Health.

 In 2023, Ramasamy received the Gold Cystoscope Award for creative impactful work in andrology, mentorship, clinical scholarship and research.

 In 2025, Ramasamy was the first to report a pregnancy using AI-assisted sperm search in a man with Non-Obstructive Azoospermia.

+Criminal Claims

+Ramasamy was arrested in Miami in 2026 on claims that he had sexually assaulted prior students.
+These claims included performing unnecessary, repeated prostate examinations, sensitive genital exams and falsifying laboratory reports.
+A medical expert had deemed these examinations unnecessary, with the charges against him surrounding sexual battery and assault.
+He returned from the United Arab Emirates due to these claims.